 Laravel also emphasizes tradition over configuration.
 This basically means that if you stick to the naming conventions for the various parts, you won’t have to worry about configuration.
 If you stick to the naming convention, Laravel takes care of a lot of the low-level stuff for you, and everything just works.
 If you’re coming from a traditional PHP programming context, you may find this intimidating at first.
 However, once you’ve got the hang of it, you’ll never want to go anywhere.

 - Simple Email Notifications

 Any modern-day application will be difficult to imagine without email alerts.
-Sending email updates is a breeze with Laravel.
+Sending email in laravel is such a breeze.
 Apart from SMTP and PHP mail, Laravel supports a number of email notification services, including Mailgun, Mandrill, SparkPost, Amazon SES, SendMail, and others.
 These services enable you to quickly begin sending mail through a local or cloud-based service.
 Nexmo also allows you to submit updates via Slack and SMS.
 Many of these programs are available right away.